johanvazquezleniolabs/rn-base/README.md

 # RN Base with White Label

-This prototype is a base react native app to implement White Label to show how it works on RN.
+This prototype is a base react native app to implement White Label and a PDF Viewer to show how it works on RN.
 This one was built similar to the explanation in [this post](https://medium.com/flawless-app-stories/react-native-white-label-101-163c1967c12a) and following the react native doc for [android](https://reactnative.dev/docs/native-modules-android) and [ios](https://reactnative.dev/docs/native-modules-ios).

 ## Installation